pepawel/sxg_checker/README.md

 gem "sxg_checker"
 ```

-To make the command line tool available to all users in the system, run:
+Otherwise, to make the command line tool available to all users in the system, run:
 ```shell
 sudo gem install sxg_checker
 ```

-If you prefer to make it available to yourself only, execute:
+If you prefer to make it available to yourself only, execute instead:
 ```shell
 gem install --user-install sxg_checker
 ```

-In case of user install, make sure to add a directory containing the executable to your PATH.
+In case of user install, make sure to add a directory containing the executable to your `$PATH`.
 You can find the executable location by running:

 ```shell